OpenMoonRay/openmoonray-docs/docs/beta/distributed-arras.md

 - **Coordinator** is a service that runs once for each "pool" of machines.
 It is responsible for managing the machines in the pool and allocating work to them.
 - **Node** runs on each individual machine in the pool.
 Coordinator communicates with each Node process.

-The OpenMoonray release contains the Node implementation we use at DWA, called **arras4_node**.
+The OpenMoonRay release contains the Node implementation we use at DWA, called **arras4_node**.
 The Coordinator we use is a Java service that is tightly coupled to our service infrastructure.
 We don't think it would be useful to release the DWA Coordinator at this time : instead we provide a Python service called **minicoord**.
 Minicoord contains most of the same logic as the DWA Coordinator, but is less scalable and robust against network failures.

 ### Coordinator